wp-plugins/multi-carrier-shipping-calculator-for-wp-ecommerce/readme.txt

 Guide to Plug-In Module Installation

 1. Upload the folder 'auctioninc-shipcalc-for-wpe' to the '/wp-content/plugins/' directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Register at AuctionInc for a WP eCommerce ShippingCalc Plug-In subscription.
-3. Under Woocommerce -> Settings -> Shipping, find the AuctionInc section and fill out the required fields.
-You will need an AuctionInc WP eCommerce ShippingCalc Plug-In account.
+4. Under Settings-> Store-> Shipping -> External Shipping Calculators, find the AuctionInc ShippingCalc section and fill out the required fields.
+5. You may add additional settings or override the default settings for a given product in the ShippingCalc section of your Product pages.

  == Frequently Asked Questions ==